Tibbetts Award: Selection

 Tibbetts "Hall of Fame" awards were first presented in 2011, to recognize small businesses that "exemplify notable lifetime achievement in innovation research and that have achieved extraordinary success as a result of the SBIR program."

 Hiatus and return

 In 2007 the Tibbetts award went on hiatus and was not awarded for the years 2008, 2009, and 2010.
 In 2011, forty-four companies and eight individuals were selected to receive the award.
 Tibbets Awards were awarded to businesses ranging from medical device companies such as MedShape Solutions, to electronics manufacturers such as Qualcomm, Inc, and to nanobiotechnology companies such as ANP Technologies.
+Following 2016, the award again went on hiatus and was not awarded for the years 2017, 2018, and 2019.
+It returned in 2020 when 38 companies received the Tibbetts award as well as 14 individuals.

 About the SBIR Program

 The SBIR program awards United States Federal Government funds to small businesses to develop innovative technologies that address important national priorities.
 Individual agencies set aside a fraction of their research and development funds for the program and competitively award contracts to those firms that propose the best strategies to solve solicitation topics.
 The topics are chosen to address technical issues that each agency considers important.

 Roland Tibbetts began the SBIR program as a tiny experimental project at the National Science Foundation.
 Today, the SBIR program has developed more than $21 billion worth of research by more than 15,000 firms—resulting in more than 45,000 patents.
 SBIR companies employ more than 400,000 scientists and engineers—making the program the largest concentration of scientific and engineering talent in the United States, exceeding the combined total of all American academic and non-profit institutions.
 Each year, 11 federal agencies award $2 billion in research contracts as part of the SBIR program.